Jollywatt/typst-fletcher/src/main.typ

 ///  `"top-right"`, `"center"`, `"bottom"`, etc. If `auto`, the anchor is
 ///  automatically chosen based on `label-side` and the angle of the connector.
 ///
-/// - paint (paint): Paint (color or gradient) of the connector stroke.
+/// - stroke (stroke): Stroke style of the edge.
+Arrows scale with the stroke
-/// - thickness (length): Thickness the connector stroke.
-Marks (arrow heads)
-///  scale with this thickness.
+///  thickness.
 /// - dash (dash type): Dash style for the connector stroke.
 /// - bend (angle): Curvature of the connector.
 If `0deg`, the connector is a
 ///  straight line; positive angles bend clockwise.